 Context-Aware Multimodal Fusion for Emotion Recognition

-Jinchao Li, Shuai Wang, Yang Chao, Xunying Liu, and Helen Meng
+Jinchao Li, Shuai Wang, Yang Chao, Xunying Liu, Helen Meng

 Automatic emotion recognition (AER) is an inherently complex multimodal task that aims to automatically determine the emotional state of a given expression.
 Recent works have witnessed the benefits of upstream pretrained models in both audio and textual modalities for the AER task.
 However, efforts are still needed to effectively integrate features across multiple modalities, devoting due considerations to granularity mismatch and asynchrony in time steps.
 In this work, we first validate the effectiveness of the upstream models in a unimodal setup and empirically find that partial fine-tuning of the pretrained model in the feature space can significantly boost performance.
 Moreover, we take the context of the current sentence to model a more accurate emotional state.
 Based on the unimodal setups, we further propose several multimodal fusion methods to combine high-level features from the audio and text modalities.
 Experiments are carried out on the IEMOCAP dataset in a 4-category classification problem and compared with state-of-the-art methods in recent literature.
 Results show that the proposed models gave a superior performance of up to 84.45% and 80.36% weighted accuracy scores respectively in Session 5 and 5-fold cross-validation settings.